 There is urgency here.
-The following excerpts suggest facets of that assertion, ideas that range from psychological to practical, that build not on ambiguity but rather on authentic application and accepted certainty that ocean-water will continue to provide its beneficence, continue to support us, our children, and what we call civilization if only we will reciprocate through our intelligence, imagination, initiative, challenge we face.
+The following excerpts suggest facets of that assertion, ideas that range from psychological to practical, that build not on ambiguity but rather on authentic application and accepted certainty that ocean-water will continue to provide its beneficence, continue to support us, our children, and what we call civilization if only we will reciprocate through our intelligence, imagination, initiative, and will to sustain it.
+That is the challenge we face.

-WHERE DOES WATER COME FROM?
+WORLD OCEAN Observatory_m WHERE DOES WATER COME FROM?
+And Where Will It Go?